 Postgraduate study: Making an application

-Most postgraduate courses require you to apply directly to the University.
+Most postgraduate courses require you to apply directly to the University and usually you will need to complete an online application with a supporting statement.
 For some courses, such as postgraduate teacher training, you will need to use other systems.
 Always check how you need to apply.
 You can apply for more than one course at the same time.

-Most teacher training applications are made via the GOV.uk website.
+- Most PGCE and postgraduate teacher training course applications are made via the GOV.uk website.

 When to apply